backdrop-contrib/photoswipe/README.md

 Photoswipe can be used similarly for fields for single images within a content type.
 In such cases Photoswipe provides a 'lightbox' type of display of the image but not, of course, a gallery.

+### Multiple images in Views
+Choose the option 'Photoswipe' as the 'Formatter' for the image field.
+Choose a predefined style for your node images (i.e. thumbnails).
+Also choose a larger style or the original image for your Photoswipe image.

+Within 'Multiple Field Settings' un-check the item 'Display all values in the same row.'
+Within 'Other' settings for your view, set the CSS class 'photoswipe-gallery'.
+Within 'Format' settings, un-check the row settings.

 ## License